kenyonbowers/bible-verses-with-pilcrows/README.md

-# bible-verses-with-pilcrows
+# Bible Verses Containing Pilcrows
-This is a json and a txt file containing every verse in the King James Bible that contains a pilcrow.
+These files (.JSON and .TXT) contain a list of every verse in the King James Bible which contain a pilcrow.

-## json format
+## .JSON Format
 ```json
 {
   "Genesis": ["1:6", "1:9", ...],